Maya civilization: Classic Maya collapse

 During the 9th century AD, the central Maya region suffered major political collapse, marked by the abandonment of cities, the ending of dynasties, and a northward shift in activity.
 No universally accepted theory explains this collapse, but it likely had a combination of causes, including endemic internecine warfare, overpopulation resulting in severe environmental degradation, and drought.
 During this period, known as the Terminal Classic, the northern cities of Chichen Itza and Uxmal showed increased activity.
-Major cities in the northern Yucatán Peninsula continued to be inhabited long after the cities of the southern lowlands ceased to raise monuments.
+Major cities in the northern Yucatán Peninsula were inhabited long after the cities of the southern lowlands ceased to raise monuments.

 Classic Maya social organization was based on the ritual authority of the ruler, rather than central control of trade and food distribution.
-This model of rulership was poorly structured to respond to changes, because the ruler's actions were limited by tradition to such activities as construction, ritual, and warfare.
+This model was poorly structured to respond to changes, because the ruler's actions were limited by tradition to such activities as construction, ritual, and warfare.
 This only served to exacerbate systemic problems.
 By the 9th and 10th centuries, this resulted in collapse of this system of rulership.
 In the northern Yucatán, individual rule was replaced by a ruling council formed from elite lineages.
 In the southern Yucatán and central Petén, kingdoms declined; in western Petén and some other areas, the changes were catastrophic and resulted in the rapid depopulation of cities.
 Within a couple of generations, large swathes of the central Maya area were all but abandoned.
 Both the capitals and their secondary centres were generally abandoned within a period of 50 to 100 years.
 One by one, cities stopped sculpting dated monuments; the last Long Count date was inscribed at Toniná in 909.
 Stelae were no longer raised, and squatters moved into abandoned royal palaces.
 Mesoamerican trade routes shifted and bypassed Petén.